Forestbrook/Forestbrook.github.io/docs/azure/functionwithkeyvaultanddi.md

 The Visual Studio project template for an Azure Function App is very basic and the Microsoft documentation is not always clear and up-to-date.

-This article shows step-by-step how to create a .NET Core Azure Function App.
+This article shows step-by-step how to create a professional .NET Core Azure Function App.

 I will use the new Azure.Identity library, which makes is very easy to use the Azure KeyVault as a Configuration Provider.

 REMARKS:

 * Azure Functions do not support .NET 5 yet.
 See [GitHub issue](https://github.com/Azure/azure-functions-host/issues/6674){:target="_blank"}.
-* If your Function App needs an Azure Storage Account, you can store the connection string for the storage credentials in the KeyVault as a secret named **AzureWebJobsStorage**.
-Unfortunately when you test local, the Function App does NOT read AzureWebJobsStorage from the configuration, but requires it to be stored in `local.settings.json`.
+* If your Function App needs an Azure Storage Account, you can store the connection string for the storage credentials in the KeyVault as a secret named **AzureWebJobsStorage** as described below.
+Unfortunately, when you test local, the Function App does NOT read AzureWebJobsStorage from the configuration/KeyVault, but requires it to be stored in `local.settings.json`.
 To prevent storing keys on your local computer, you can set AzureWebJobsStorage to `"UseDevelopmentStorage=true"` in local.settings.json.

 ## Table of contents
 {: .no_toc .text-delta }